 Shell started operating its Perdido production hub in 2010, opening up a new frontier in deep water oil and gas recovery.
 Perdido features a spar design and is moored in around 2,450 metres (8,000 feet) of water.
 It is designed to safely withstand hurricane force conditions.

 The Perdido spar acts as a production hub for three fields – Great White, Tobago and Silvertip.
 It gathers, processes and exports oil and gas produced from water depths of around 2,300-2,800 metres (7,500-9,500 feet).
 The Perdido production hub has the capacity to handle 100,000 barrels of oil and 200 million cubic feet of gas daily.

 The Perdido spar was constructed by Technip in Pori, Finland.
 It began its 13,200-kilometre (8,202-mile) journey to Texas, USA, in May 2008, reaching the Gulf of Mexico in August 2008.
-Once the 170-metre (555-feet) cylindrical spar was moored securely to the sea floor, The Perdido spar’s hull is nearly as tall as the Eiffel Tower in Paris, and weighs as much as 10,000 large cars.
-Shell built a drilling and production platform on top of it.
+The 170-metre (555-feet) cylindrical spar was then moored securely to the sea floor.
+The Perdido spar’s hull is nearly as tall as the Eiffel Tower in Paris and weighs as much as 10,000 large cars.
+There are 22 direct vertical access wells from the spar.

 The Tobago field, which started production in late 2011, set a world water depth record: a subsea well 2,934 metres (9,626 feet) below the water’s surface.
 This eclipsed the previous subsea water depth well record of 2,852 metres (9,356 feet), which Shell set at the Silvertip field in the Gulf of Mexico.